 † September 10, 2003 - 1:30 p.m. -- Open Meeting Virginia Community College System, James Monroe Building, 101 North 14th Street, 15th Floor, Richmond, Virginia.
+(Interpreter for the deaf provided upon request)

 Meetings of the Academic and Student Affairs Committee, the Audit Committee, and the Budget and Finance Committee.
 Meetings of the Facilities and the Personnel Committees will be held at 3 p.m.